 After a few words from the Finnish Foreign Minister, it was time to Talk to the Hand with Signmark.
 As the crowd became more and more anxious due to a three hour delay, signs of anxiety rolled through the deaf multitude until the music started.
 Common misperception says deaf people can’t hear anything when in fact hard hitting bass and high pitched trebles attack tiny eardrums and reverberate through ear canals into the netherside of the deaf man’s brain.
 It’s no wonder why deaf people love techno so much.

-Signmark is 32 years old and was born in Helsinki, Finland.
-Born to deaf parents, he began signing Christmas carols with his hearing grandmother on the piano.
+Signmark is 32 years old and was born in Helsinki, Finland to deaf parents.
+He began signing Christmas carols with his hearing grandmother on the piano.
 By signing the carols, his deaf parents could participate and all three generations were united through music and Signmark’s unique ability to interpret and lay sign language over music.

 Since Signmark was born into a signing family, an innate love for sign language and the art of expression has always fascinated him.
 It wasn’t until 2006, with the support of his family and friends, he put out the world’s first ever sign language rap DVD.